 9.1 The CFID leads the Council's fight against fraud and economic crime, including bribery and corruption.
 The team reports quarterly to the Council's Corporate Management Team and Audit Committee on its work to tackle the problem and its performance in delivering this Strategy.

-Southend-on-Sea Borough Council Counter Fraud, Bribery and Corruption Policy 2017 Appendix 1: Roles & Responsibilities
+Counter Fraud, Bribery and Corruption Policy and Strategy Appendix 1: Roles & Responsibilities

 Expected Behaviour